 In light of the above, G20 member countries requested the Organisation for Economic Cooperation and Development ("OECD") to review international tax rules so as to address weaknesses in the current tax system.
-OECD launched a massive fast-paced program over the last three years to develop 15 Action Plans under the Base Erosion and Profit Shifting ("BEPS") initiative.
-In 2015, the BEPS initiative resulted in the OECD issuing a package of recommendations for a coordinated international approach to reform the international tax system.
+In 2015, the OECD released its recommendations aiming at fighting tax erosion and profit shifting under the "BEPS" initiative.
+Since then, the OECD has continued its efforts to resolve the fiscal challenges raised by the digitization of the economy and has set itself the objective of reaching a consensus between the States in relation with the reform of the international tax system by the end of 2020.